jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ----------

 ### VI.
 Comparing maps
 To allow users to compare the two maps by swiping, we can leverage the Mapbox slider JS plugin.
-A plugin adds functionality using exsting complementary JS and CSS.
+A plugin adds functionality using existing complementary JS and CSS.

 1. To do this, add the following JavaScript between the `script` tags, code _after_ your two map variables.
 Notice it uses the names of the two map variables you already created `ownerMap` and `renterMap`!
   View [this GitHub repo](https://github.com/mapbox/mapbox-gl-compare){:target="_blank"} for more information about the mapbox-gl-compare plugin.